aclark4life/python-packages-doc/features/feature03-system.rst

 Package featuring
 -----------------

 The process of entering a package name on `pythonpackages.com`_ causes it to be displayed in a list of recent entries, effectively featuring it.
+You must be signed in to feature packages.

 E.g.: